tygedavis/gandertwosum/README.md

 ## About
 GanderSum is a simple sum calculator for two numbers.
 It is a full stack app.

 The front end is built using React and TypeScript.
-Unit tests are performed using Enzyme.
+Unit tests are performed using Jest and Enzyme.

 The back end is built using NodeJS, TypeScript, and Express.
 Unit tests are performed using Jest.